If you are an algebra teacher who wants to teach quadratic functions, here are 3 quick tips you need to know.

 Tip #1: To Connect The Math Vocabulary To Prior Learning

-Algebra teachers hear me closely on this tip: as the teacher, we must connect new information to prior learning for every lesson.
+Okay, so you've probably heard this before, but as the teacher, we must connect new information to prior learning for every lesson.
 During the connecting activity, I find it useful to ask the students what vocabulary we can find in this example.
 I like to start a list: function, function notation, domain, range, evaluate, maximum, minimum, etc.

 As an algebra teacher, here's what I mean: as you help them recall this information, students will begin to see how all the mathematics is related and works together.

 This tip will help algebra teachers because students often feel like they are learning something new every hour of every day.
 This strategy will allow them the time to understand that this is only building on something they already understand.
 This will greatly reduce the overwhelm and shut down in your classroom.

 To put this into action you should Download the free lesson plan and print or post the quick 10-minute activity and allow the students time to fill in the table and answer the questions.
 Then brainstorm the vocabulary needed for the lesson with your students.

 Tip #2: Show The Problem Done Three Different Ways

 This is all about the fact that when students make connections on their own, they not only own their learning, they are able to retain it longer and recall it easier.
 I am a huge believer in this method and I have personally seen the effects it has on my classroom.
 For quadratics, I find it helpful to have them find the vertex with a formula and graphing and then I have my students tell me which is the better method.
 And when is it the better method?

 The most important thing to get understand this tip is when you put the problems on the board.
 I like to use a minimum of three.
 You can, as the teacher and guide, start asking questions to lead them in the right direction of understanding.

 This is critical to your success because as the students realize the similarities they are gaining a concrete understanding of what the numbers mean in the real context, not just in an algorithm.